Naruno/Naruno/docs/concepts/architecture.md

 We are use three layers of the Decentra Network architecture:

-- Layer 1: Far from the concepts
+## Layer 1: Decisions
-  - We have a frontends and backend in this layer, the fronends are the CLI, API, and GUI.
-The backend is the circulation system.
+We have a frontends and backend in this layer, the fronends are the CLI, API, and GUI.
+The backend is the circulation.
+This layer is responsible for making decisions.

-- Layer 2: Connection to the concepts
+## Layer 2: Processing
-  - b
-- Layer 3: Using the concepts
-  - c
+This layer is responsible for processing the decisions made in the Layer 1.
+We are controlling the concept system and we are continue to blockchain in this layer.

 ```mermaid